The Big Impression

 The Big Impression, known as Alistair McGowan's Big Impression for the first three series, is a British comedy sketch show.
 It features Alistair McGowan and Ronni Ancona impersonating personalities from entertainment and sport.
-Four series and a number of specials were made by Vera Productions and it was first broadcast on BBC One between 2000 and 2004.
+Four series and a number of specials were made by Vera Productions and it was first broadcast on BBC One between 1999 and 2004.

 The series has won five awards, including the BAFTA TV Award for Best Comedy Programme or Series in 2003.

 Production

 McGowan and Ancona first met at a comedy club, and later started dating.
 They worked together on a number of projects, with their first television series being The Staggering Stories of Ferdinand de Bargos in 1989.
 After performing in his own show in Edinburgh in 1998, McGowan was approached by a BBC executive about working on a series, which he wanted Ancona to be involved in.
-Alistair McGowan's Big Impression first aired on BBC One in 2000, with the couple splitting up just before filming began.
+Alistair McGowan's Big Impression first aired as a pilot on BBC One in 1999, running to a full series in 2000, with the couple splitting up just before filming began.
 Speaking with The Independent, Ancona said working on the series was "exciting but it was tricky and there were some very low points. [...]
 But, if anything, the tension added a little frisson to some of the sketches and it made the show better."

-For the fourth series in 2003, McGowan's name was dropped from the show's title.
+Starting with the Christmas special in 2002, McGowan's name was dropped from the show's title.